Transforming Rail in Virginia

 Amtrak is working with the Commonwealth of Virginia to expand and improve passenger rail service between Washington, DC and Richmond, Virginia, a corridor shared by growing volumes of intercity passenger, commuter and freight rail traffic.

-Get more information about Transforming Rail in Virginia.
+For more information, please visit Transforming Rail in Virginia.

 Project Status